-Original Object Modified Object, if any Original Allocation • Funds Utilized in INR lakhs?
-Amount of Remarks if any Deviation/ Variation for the quarter according to applicable object Repayment of all or portion of certain outstanding borrowings including interest thereon availed by the Company.
-Nil 11.46 Nil 11.46 NIL Capital Expenditure towards Tangible & intangible Assets NIL 0 Nil 0 Capital Expenditure are still i the proposal stage.
-Though th Company has earmarked INR 8.0 Cr towards the same, due to n spending on Capital Expenditure the bank overdraft has got reduce due to normal process To fund Working capital requirements for subsidiaries NIL 6.21 Nil 6.21 General Corporate Purposes NIL 13.729 Nil 13.729 Capital Expenditure are still i the proposal stage.
-Though th Company has earmarked INR 8.0 Cr towards the same, due to n spending on Capital Expenditure the bank overdraft has got reduce due to normal process
+Original Object Modified Object, if any Original Allocation - Funds Utilized in INR lakhs?
+Amount of Deviation/ Variation for the quarter according to applicable object Repayment of all or portion of certain outstanding borrowings including interest thereon availed by the Company.
+Nil 11.46 Nil 11.46 NIL Capital Expenditure towards Tangible & intangible Assets NIL 0 Nil 0 Capital Expenditure are still in the proposal stage.
+Though the Company has earmarked INR 8.00 Cr towards the same, due to nil spending on Capital Expenditure, the bank overdraft has got reduced due to normal process To fund Working capital requirements for subsidiaries NIL 6.21 Nil 6.21 General Corporate Purposes NIL 13.729 Nil 13.729 Capital Expenditure are still in the proposal stage.
+Though the Company has earmarked INR 8.00 Cr towards the same, due to nil spending on Capital Expenditure, the bank overdraft has got reduced due to normal process